Joe Williams (wrestler): Coaching

 Williams initially joined his alma mater's team staff as a strength and conditioning coach in 2001, until he was immediately promoted into the position of a full-time assistant coach for the Iowa Hawkeyes wrestling program.
 After three seasons, he left his staff position from the campus to concentrate on making the U.S. Olympic team for the 2004 Summer Olympics.

 While serving as an assistant coach in 2003, Williams was accused of indecent exposure to the girlfriend of former Hawkeye wrestler Jason d'Agata inside her apartment in Iowa City, Iowa.
 Having denied intentionally of exposing himself, he pleaded not guilty to the Iowa District Court for his charges in 2005, before being acquitted by the jury one year later.

 After his sporting career ended in 2008, Williams moved back to his home state of Illinois to focus on his personal life.
 In 2012, Williams and his family relocated to Iowa City, Iowa, where he established and run a youth wrestling academy through the Iowa City High School.
 Currently, he serves as a managing director and head coach of the academy.
 In 2017, Williams was hired to be co-head coach for the wrestling program at the new Liberty High School in North Liberty, Iowa.

+Honors

+Williams was inducted as a Distinguished Member of the National Wrestling Hall of Fame in 2023.